About The Fellowship

 UC Davis is committed to: teaching and research that explores climate change solutions; expanding its energy efficiency efforts; increasing its use of renewably sourced energy; and undertaking other endeavors to achieve this goal.
 In order to reach carbon neutrality, it will be critical to engage the entire UC Davis community.

-To encourage student engagement in the CNI and in general sustainability efforts at UC Davis, and to support work that students are doing to advance sustainable practices on the UC Davis campus, Bonnie Reiss Carbon Neutrality Initiative Student Fellowship Program was created in Spring 2015.
+To encourage student engagement in the CNI and in general sustainability efforts at UC Davis, and to support work that students are doing to advance sustainable practices on the UC Davis campus, the Bonnie Reiss Climate Action Fellowship Program (formerly known as the Carbon Neutrality Initiative Fellowship Program) was created in Spring 2015.
 Fellowships are awarded to three outstanding undergraduate or graduate students every year.

 - Include in your application each of the following documents.
 Please be sure to upload each document in PDF format and with a descriptive filename that includes your last name and the contents of the document.
 For example “[YOURLASTNAME]_CAF_Application_Form”

 - CAF Application form (link above)